aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

 The idempotency utility provides several routes to test your code.

 ### Disabling the idempotency utility
 When testing your code, you may wish to disable the idempotency logic altogether and focus on testing your business logic.
-To do this, you can set the environment variable `POWERTOOLS_IDEMPOTENCY_DISABLED` with a truthy value.
+To do this, you can set the environment variable `POWERTOOLS_IDEMPOTENCY_DISABLED` to true.
 If you prefer setting this for specific tests, and are using JUnit 5, you can use [junit-pioneer](https://junit-pioneer.org/docs/environment-variables/) library:

 === "MyFunctionTest.java"